SinUbyCosU/AI-Course-code/README.md

 # DSE313_AI
-This repo is created for the coarse DSE313 (Artificial Intelligence) - 2026 floated at IISERB
+This repo is created for the coarse DSE313 (Artificial Intelligence) - 2026 (Jan-July) floated at IISERB